Jayi Rajaguru: British

-However, the main trouble started in 1757 when the British won the Battle of Plassey and occupied the provinces of Bengal, Bihar and Medinapur in Odisha.
-In 1765 they occupied a vast region of Andhra Pradesh from the Parsis and the Nizam of Hyderabad.
-They built a fort in Ganjam south to Khurda.
+However, the main trouble began in 1757, when the British won the Battle of Plassey and occupied the provinces of Bengal, Bihar, and Medinapur in Odisha.
+In 1765, they occupied a vast region of Andhra Pradesh from the Parsis and the Nizam of Hyderabad.
+They built a fort in Ganjam south of Khurda.
 For the purpose of transportation between Ganjam and Medinapur, they attacked Khurda in 1798 with the help of Shyamsundara Deva, the treacherous brother of the king of Khurda.
-Even with the sudden death of Khurda King Gajapati Dibyasingha Dev at that particular time, Rajaguru did not let them to succeed in their effort.
-Rajaguru Supported Mukunda Dev-II and made him the king of Khurda.
+Even with the sudden death of Khurda King Gajapati Dibyasingha Dev at that time, Rajaguru did not let them succeed.
+Rajaguru supported Mukunda Dev-II and made him the king of Khurda.

-The District Magistrate of Ganjam Col. Harcourt made an agreement with the king of Khurda for the communication of Ganjam and Balasore.
+The District Magistrate of Ganjam, Col. Harcourt, made an agreement with the king of Khurda for the communication of Ganjam and Balasore.
 It was agreed that the British would pay one lakh Rupees (₹ 1, 00,000) towards compensation to the king and to return the four Praganas which were under the control of the Marathas since 1760 A.D.
-But, they cheated in both the ways.
-Rajaguru tried his best to get the both, but was unsuccessful.
+But, they cheated in both ways.
+Rajaguru tried his best to get to the truth, but was unsuccessful.
 In 1803–04, he marched with two thousand armed Paiks to Cuttack to collect the money but was only paid ₹ 40,000 and was refused to get the Praganas.

 Fight

-Filled with rage Rajaguru rearranged his army and occupied the four Praganas on his own with an intention to drive the British out of his state, his country.
-But, the British tried to capture Khurda by force.
-As a result, in September 1804 the King of Khurda was deprived of the traditional rights of Jagannatha Temple which was a serious shock to the King and the people of Odisha.
-Consequently, in October 1804 a group of armed Paikas attacked the British at Pipili.
+Filled with rage, Rajaguru rearranged his army and occupied the four Praganas on his own with an intention to drive the British out of his state, his country.
+But the British tried to capture Khurda by force.
+As a result, in September 1804, the King of Khurda was deprived of the traditional rights of the Jagannatha Temple, which was a serious shock to the King and the people of Odisha.
+Consequently, in October 1804, a group of armed Paikas attacked the British at Pipili.
 This event alarmed the British force.
 In the meantime, Rajaguru requested all the Kings of the State to join hands for a common cause against the British.
 The Kings of Kujanga, Kanika, Harishapura, Marichipura and others made an alliance with the King of Khurda and prepared themselves for the battle.

 Finally, the historical fight occurred between the military of Khurda and the British.
-Fight continued for a long period and Rajaguru was arrested from the Khurdha fort and was taken to Barabati fort.
-He made his all out effort to keep his king safe but finally, Mukunda Deva-II was arrested on 3 January 1805.
+The fight continued for a long period, and Rajaguru was arrested from the Khurda Fort and was taken to Barabati Fort.
+He made his all-out effort to keep his king safe, but finally, Mukunda Deva-II was arrested on 3 January 1805.
 Then Rajaguru and the King were sent to Midnapore Jail from Cuttack, fearing further violence in the State.